migueldeicaza/MonoTouch.Dialog/README.markdown

 MonoTouch.Dialog core entry point is a UIViewController called the MonoTouch.Dialog.DialogViewController.
-You initialize instances of this object from an object of type "RootElement".
+You initialize instances of this object from an object of type "RootElement" or "JsonElement".

 RootElements can be created either manually with the "Elements" API by creating the various nodes necessary to render the information.
 You